zineos/aimet/Docs/index.rst

 AIMET employs post-training and fine-tuning techniques to minimize accuracy loss during quantization and compression.

-AIMET supports models from the ONNX, PyTorch and TensorFlow/Keras frameworks.
+AIMET supports models from the ONNX and PyTorch frameworks.

 Overview